Department of Health

 For hospital claims lodged online, the TAC will provide hospitals access to Provider Online Services (POS).
 This is a digital platform for the hospital to confirm the claim and access a TAC claim number for eligible patients within three to five business days of the lodgement.
 This then allows the hospital to invoice the TAC for hospital-related services in a timely manner.

-As part of this initiative, the TAC will provide hospitals with client brochures so that TAC information is visible to the clients in the hospital and they can access the right information up front.
+The TAC can also provide hospitals with client brochures so that TAC information is visible to the clients in the hospital and they can access the right information up front, these can be requested via the below email address.

-For more information about the TAC Hospital Accreditation Program, or to commence the process to lodge claims online, please email provider@tac.vic.gov.au
+For more information about the TAC Online Lodgements please email sectors@tac.vic.gov.au.

-For hospitals who are not yet engaged with the TAC Hospital Accreditation Program, hospitals and/or patients can continue under the existing arrangements and are encouraged to contact the TAC for claim lodgement by calling 1300 654 329.
+For hospitals who are not yet engaged with the TAC online lodgements portal, hospitals and/or patients can continue under the existing arrangements and are encouraged to contact the TAC for claim lodgement by calling 1300 654 329.

 Reporting provided to hospitals